BYO AWS Account¶

 Common reasons you may want to go with the BYO option include:

 - You wish to take advantage of your existing billing arrangements with AWS for convenience and/or pricing.
 For example, your organization may already have certain AWS consumption commitments or pre-payments – and you can use Frame to consume those resources on your own AWS account.

 - You would prefer to “own” your Frame workloads and therefore have full administrative access.

 - You want to configure other network integrations (VPN gateway) on your own within your AWS account.

 We allow any new Frame account to be created under a non-default AWS account to leverage “Bring Your Own AWS Account” feature.

-- In order to use an AWS account with Frame, you will need to ensure that you have an IAM user or Federated Identity with admin access.
+- In order to use an AWS account with Frame, you will need to ensure that you have an IAM user with at minimum the following permissions:

 You will need your Account ID number, which can be found by going to your “My Account” page in your AWS console.
 Click on the drop down menu next to your account name in the upper right corner of your AWS Console to access this page.
 See below for all the steps required to add your BYO AWS account.

 Some costs may begin to accrue immediately after completing the CloudFormation Stack creation.

 You will need to be logged in to the AWS console with your IAM user in a separate tab or window in order to complete the CloudFormation Stack creation.
 Nutanix Xi Frame does not have access to your AWS credentials.